jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 ---

 ### Background
 I recently watched the keynote/demo on llamfile which showed how local LLMs can be made simpler to use.
 I love [Ollama](https://ollama.com/) but the additional installation/maintenance overhead it brings can be seen as one of the negatives.
-That said most of these tools currently are still in their infancy and with time, they will only get easier to install, use, scale and maintain.
+That said, most of these tools currently are still in their infancy and with time, they will only get easier to install, use, scale and maintain.

 {% include embed/youtube.html id='-mRi-B3t6fA' %}

-That said, it was time to test what a llamafile could do.
 I soon figured that llama index already has an integration for working with llamafiles and a concise blog post on how to use a llamafile to build a rudimentary RAG system.

 1. https://docs.llamaindex.ai/en/stable/examples/llm/llamafile/
 2. https://www.llamaindex.ai/blog/using-llamaindex-and-llamafile-to-build-a-local-private-research-assistant